 Although significant efforts have been made by the government of Botswana to enhance the socio-economic status of women, there still a gap in terms of labour participation among male and female youth.
 The current analysis like the previous analysis on employment and unemployment rates has shown that unemployment is common among females than males, even though the gap is being gradually closed.
 The government should put some more effort in addressing unemployment, especially among female youths.
+A linked but separate strategy to overall employment promotion is needed to target youth in particular.

 Overall, the results show a commendable observation, that most of the youth in Botswana have access to education, and it's only among those in rural areas where some few cases of youth who have never attended school are recorded.
 The results show that most of youth in rural areas are faced with relatively many socio-economic challenges compared to those in urban villages and urban towns.
+To create more jobs for youth, Botswana needs more industry.
+While manufacturing is the industrial sector mostly associated with employment-intensive growth, there are also "industries without smokestacks'' in agriculture and services that can create good jobs hence the solution to youth employment problem cannot be found in employment policies alone.
+A strategy for industrial development-including the growth of agro-industry and tradable services is needed.